quasarframework/quasar-ui-qcalendar/ui/README.md

 [![npm](https://img.shields.io/npm/v/@quasar/quasar-ui-qcalendar.svg?label=@quasar/qcalendar)](https://www.npmjs.com/package/@quasar/quasar-ui-qcalendar)
 [![npm](https://img.shields.io/npm/dt/@quasar/quasar-ui-qcalendar.svg)](https://www.npmjs.com/package/@quasar/quasar-ui-qcalendar)

 QCalendar is a [Quasar](https://quasar.dev) component.
-It is a powerful calendar that plugs right into your Quasar application and allows for viewing of day (1-7 days for a week), monthly and scheduler views.
+It is a powerful calendar that plugs right into your Quasar application and allows for viewing of **day** (1-7 days for a week), **monthly**, **scheduler** and **agenda** views.
 Painstaking care has been given to make almost every aspect of QCalendar configurable and/or modifiable in some way and control given to the developer.

 ![QCalendar example month view](https://raw.githubusercontent.com/quasarframework/quasar-ui-qcalendar/dev/demo/src/statics/qcalendar-month-view.png)